 - Monitoring of head circumference throughout childhood is recommended for signs of any rapid enlargement due to increased risk of hydrocephalus.
 Awareness of the risk of medulloblastoma in the early years of life is important and for this reason development and physical examination is justified.

-- Dental screening should commence from 8 years; an orthopantogram examination is recommended every 12 – 18 months for the detection and early treatment of jaw cysts.
+- Dental screening should commence from 8 years; an orthopantogram examination (jaw x-ray) is recommended every 12 – 18 months for the detection and early treatment of jaw cysts.
 Use of radiotherapy can lead to the development of thousands of BCCs in the radiation field [Strong 1977, Evans et al 1991a] and therefore should be avoided if there are alternative treatments, especially in childhood.

 - Annual surveillance of the skin by a Dermatologist or Plastic Surgeon is recommended.
 In some individuals there may be a need for more frequent surveillance.